 Variable-rate loans offer lower payments and better interest rates for investors making them bigger payers up front than fixed-rate loans.
 The risk is that you can hit rough patches where the interest rates go higher than expected and you can even get caught in negative amortization.
 This is where your monthly payment doesn't cover all of the interest for that month, which results in your next monthly payment rising and you’ll end each month owing more instead of less.

 Common Mortgage Mistakes and How to Circumvent Them

 Knowing the ins and outs of a mortgage is vital to making good decisions, but it is also useful to know what to lookout for so you don't fall into some common traps.

-Once you decide you’re ready to make the plunge, how do you know how much money to ask for?
-If you’re not careful, you could wind up borrowing more than you need and throwing all your hard work out of your brand new window.
+Once you decide you’re ready to take the plunge, how do you know how much money to ask for?
+If you’re not careful, you could wind up borrowing more than you need.
 This happens because of the ratio recommended for determining amount eligibility.
 It is often said that you can borrow up to 28% of your gross income, or your front-end ratio.
 That means you can borrow an amount that will require a monthly payment that is equal to 28% of your total income.
 The problem with this being that gross income does not take into account things like taxes, preexisting debts, and other expenses, so the 28% gross income is a bit more flattering than what your actual financial situation is capable of supporting.